realjenius/realjenius.com/content/post/kotlin/kotlin-libs-1.md

 # Tree Traversal

 Many examples [like this one](https://dzone.com/articles/what%E2%80%99s-new-java-7-copy-and) suggest that to copy recursively in Java 7+ a `FileVisitor` should be used applied against the Java `walkFileTree` operation.
 Kotlin also introduces a file-tree-walker API, except it is designed to play ball with the functional nature of Kotlin instead of the visitor pattern as used in Java.
-Since Kotlin allows sequences to be used in for comprehensions, you can simply iterate the tree depth-first.
+Since the FileTreeWalk object is a sequence, and Kotlin allows sequences to be used in for comprehensions, you can simply iterate the tree depth-first.
 Here's a brief example:

 ```java
 for (src in File("some-file").walkTopDown().onFail { file, ex -> throw RuntimeException(ex) }) {